praveen049/2020-collaboration-intermediate/README.md

 - 'git branch <branch-name>' : Create a new branch
 - 'git switch <branch-name>' : Move to a new branch
 - 'Added a new line to create a new commit'
+OK TO LOSE THIS CHANGE
+- git stash the temp state as a new commit